Prospectors and miners came to Grand Canyon to discover and extract its resources, but many found the tourist industry more profitable.

 During the 1890s Boucher worked several mining claims but also began leading tourists to his small camps.
 When the railroad brought increased tourist business to the South Rim in 1901, Boucher was better to able to make ends meet with tourism dollars and work he did for friends such as Pete Berry, John Hance, and Niles Cameron.

-By 1925 a cable tram was installed from Pima Point to Hermit Camp 3,600 feet below.
+By 1925, a cable tram was installed from Pima Point to Hermit Camp 3,600 feet below.
 It was said to be the longest single-span cable tram in the United States at 6,300 feet in length.
 It was also the only tourism tramway that went from the rim to the inner canyon.
 Hermit Camp closed in 1930.
 Remnants of the stone corral and cable system structures can still be seen by backpackers today.

-Pete Berry, the Last Chance Mine, and the Grandview Hotel
+Pete Berry, the Last Chance Mine, and Grandview Hotel

 Another early miner to arrive at the canyon around 1890 was Pete Berry.
 He and his partners, Ralph and Niles Cameron, discovered the purest grade of copper to be found at Grand Canyon on Horseshoe Mesa.
 They registered their claim as the Last Chance Mine and quickly built what is today's Grandview Trail.
 To speed construction, they took shortcuts such as "cribbing" - using juniper logs and chains to construct the trail next to a rock wall rather than blasting the trail out of the rock wall.
 Hikers still walk on many of these portions of the trail today.